When you bought your home, you would have signed a brand-new lease or been assigned an existing lease from the previous owner.

 Making changes to your lease

-You may be able to change the conditions within your lease via a Deed of Variation.
+In some cases, you may be able to change the terms of your lease using a legal document called a Deed of Variation.

 Requesting a copy of your lease

-You will have been given a copy of your lease when you bought your home.
+You’ll have received a copy of your lease when you bought your home.
+If you’ve lost it, you can request a new copy.

 Related content